ibm-cloud-docs/watson-assistant/deploy-genesys-audioconnector.md

 You can integrate the Genesys Audio Connector with your assistant to stream the conversation audio between assistant and Genesys Cloud.
 {: shortdesc}

 ## Before you begin
 {: #deploy-audioconnector-genesys-setup}

-You must have the following set up before you start integrating Genesys Audio Connector:
+You must have the folowing prerequisites before you start integrating your assistant with Genesys Audio Connector:

-- A [Genesys Cloud account](https://login.mypurecloud.com/){: external} with an Audio Connector instance that is hosted in the same region like your assistant.
+- [Genesys Cloud account](https://login.mypurecloud.com/){: external} with an Audio Connector instance that is hosted in the same region like your assistant.
 - Access to the Genesys Architect.
+- The `read`, `create`,`update`, and `delete` permissions in your account.
+For more information, see [the documentation of Genesys Audio Connector for Genesys Administrators] (https://docs.genesys.com/Documentation/GA/latest/user/Welcome){: external}.

 ## Create the Audio Connector integration in your assistant
 {: #integrate-audio-connector}